-One big issue people might have with fasting regards muscle gain.
-When you’re training 3 to 5 times a week, you might be wondering if intermittent fasting or prolonged fasts are good ideas.
-After all, you won’t be getting enough proteins to keep your muscle mass, let alone help them grow right?
+One big issue people might have with fasting regards muscle gain and loss.
+When you’re training consistently, you might wonder if intermittent fasting or longer fasts are a good idea.
+Since you won’t be getting enough proteins to keep your muscle mass, you will lose muscle and won’t be able to gain any?

 As you have already read and heard many things on the subject, you might have built your own opinion on this.
 So this definitive answer could sound suspicious to you, especially if you have a hard time believing it.
 Since it’s a really narrow answer to a very big subject, I’ll be tackling all these questions in depth.